 "This document concerns an official inventory of possible savings for the purpose of decision-making by the college and city council.
 This is a technical inventory regardless of desirability and does not contain any proposal or decision by the college or city council."

-So read, and shudder, but realise that this is an extraordinarily useful piece: now we have a neat overview of what is on the council's plate, and we may understand a little better the terrible dilemmas facing councillors in the time ahead.
+So read, and shudder, but realise that this is an extraordinarily useful piece: now we have a neat overview of what is on the council's plate, and we may understand a little better the terrible dilemmas councillors will have to face in the time ahead.

 Annex-Ambatical-inventory-of-cutting-options-Utrecht-Budget-alternatives